Comfort Manaslu Circuit Trek - 17 Days

 Larkya La Pass (5,106m), Nepal’s longest high pass: You will pass Larkya La Pass (5,106m), the longest high pass in Nepal.
 The highlight of the Manaslu Circuit, Larkya La Pass, offers stunning views of Manaslu, Cheo Himal, and the surrounding glacial giants.
 It is a challenging, breathtaking, and deeply memorable part of your trekking journey.

-Comfort Acclimatization in Samagaon: Our Manaslu Comfort Circuit Trek itinerary includes a proper acclimatization day in Samagaon (3,520m), which allows your body to adjust naturally to altitude and helps to reduce the risk of high altitude.
-While You can also explore the surrounding Birendra Lake and enjoy the view of Manaslu Base Camp at your own pace.
+Comfort Acclimatization in Samagaun: Our Comfort Manaslu Circuit Trek itinerary includes a proper acclimatization day in Samagaun (3,530m), which allows your body to adjust naturally to altitude and helps to reduce the risk of high altitude.
+You can also explore the surrounding Birendra Lake and enjoy the view of Manaslu Base Camp at your own pace.

 Birendra Lake and Manaslu Base Camp: From Samagaon, we can take a short hike to Birendra Lake, which sits beneath the massive south face of Manaslu offer scene of turquoise water, ice, and sky near Manaslu Base Camp.